bmckercher123/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 ##### Terraform

 You may have noticed that the bulk of the above instructions are about provisioning the Google Cloud resources for the cluster and installing Kubernetes.
 Terraform is a tool for automating infrastructure provisioning using declarative configurations.
-You can also go as far as automating the install of Docker, kubeadm, and Kubernetes using Terraform “provisioners.”
+You can also go as far as automating the install of MKE, kubeadm, and Kubernetes using Terraform “provisioners.”
 See the {% include open-new-window.html text='Terraform documentation' url='https://www.terraform.io/docs/index.html' %} for more details.

 ##### Kubespray